 The feature allows to pass an empty “CommunicationSettings” object to the “convertAsync” method where all header or cookie information from the response of the convert request are saved (e.g. session cookies/headers set by a load balancer).
 This CommunicationSettings object can now be used for all further requests regarding this specific conversion by passing it to e.g. the getProgress() or getDocument() method.

-If you do not want to use PDFreactor 10 Beta you could also use the PDFreactor 10 Web Service clients with your existing PDFreactor 9 installation, as they are compatible.
+If you do not want to install the PDFreactor 10 Beta you could also use the PDFreactor 10 Web Service clients with your existing PDFreactor 9 installation to convert HTML to PDF using Docker, as they are compatible.

 This would allow to retrieve the document from any of the PDFreactor nodes regardless on which of the nodes the actual conversion process happened.
 The only drawback for this is, that this only works for the “getDocument” method, when the conversion has already finished.
 You would not be able to reliably retrieve the current progress of the conversion, as this is bound to the server the conversion is running on.

 You can specify the path to the document storage using the server parameter “docTempDir”.
 Currently you can only use a file system path for this, so you would have to mount a shared disc into your PDFreactor containers.

 As you are not able to reliably pull the progress of a conversion you can instead use the Callback functionality of PDFreactor to trigger an endpoint in your application to e.g. notify the user that the conversion has finished or to periodically report the progress of a conversion.